TLDR:

 In the process, NVIDIA gains control over the most lucrative workloads in Artificial Intelligence (AI), High-performance computing (HPC), and visualization.

-I try to distill a complex topic to the best that I can.
 We start by exploring the bandwidth bottlenecks that plague PCIe-based systems and how NVLink's point-to-point links and non-blocking NV Switch fabric rewrite the rules for multi-GPU scaling.1

 From there we dive into NVLink Chip-to-Chip (C2C), the Grace Hopper coherence layer that lets GPUs sip from CPU memory while burning roughly 25× less energy per bit than a PCIe hop.2

-Alongside the architectural tour, we track the real-world consequences -- faster LLM training runs, shared VRAM pools for cinematic renders, and scientific simulations that no longer crawl.3
+Then, we track the real-world consequences -- faster LLM training runs, shared VRAM pools for cinematic renders, and scientific simulations that no longer crawl.3

 Table of Contents